 If you are making the bigger batch, you’ll end up with about 12 tablespoons of the keto taco seasoning.
 A single serving is a tablespoon, so just scoop out a tablespoon and use it in your low carb dish.
 It’s a pretty versatile seasoning, and just a tablespoon of this spice combo can be used to replace the taco seasoning packet in any recipe that calls for it.

 My guess is that you are making taco meat, though.
 You’ll want to brown your meat first and remove any excess fat that renders.
 Add in one tablespoon per pound of meat, add 3/4 cup of water, and bring to a boil.
 Reduce heat and simmer for a few more minutes, then use your taco meat however you so choose.
+I love to use this in a healthy taco salad or low carb burrito bowl.
 Enjoy your keto taco seasoning!

 Low Carb Keto Taco Seasoning Recipe